ruandersMSFT/Compliance/compliance/regulatory/offering-nist-sp-800-171.md

 NIST SP 800-171 requirements are a subset of NIST SP 800-53, the standard that FedRAMP uses.
 Appendix D of NIST SP 800-171 provides a direct mapping of its CUI security requirements to the relevant security controls in NIST SP 800-53, for which the in-scope cloud services have already been assessed and authorized under the FedRAMP program.

-Any entity that processes or stores US government CUI — research institutions, consulting companies, manufacturing contractors — must comply with the stringent requirements of NIST SP 800-171.
+Any entity that processes or stores US government CUI — research institutions, consulting companies, manufacturing contractors, must comply with the stringent requirements of NIST SP 800-171.
 This attestation means Microsoft in-scope cloud services can accommodate customers looking to deploy CUI workloads with the assurance that Microsoft is in full compliance.
 For example, all DoD contractors who process, store, or transmit 'covered defense information' using in-scope Microsoft cloud services in their information systems meet the US Department of Defense DFARS clauses that require compliance with the security requirements of NIST SP 800-171.

 ## Microsoft in-scope cloud services